eviltrout/benchmark-ember-rendering/README.md

 - Rendering in Handlebars: about 44ms to render
 - Rendering in Ember (Bound): about 2800ms to render
+- Rendering in Ember (Unbound collection - leaks - try running multiple times): about 500ms to render
-- Rendering in Ember (Unbound): about 500ms to render
+- Rendering in Ember (Unbound each): about 500ms to render
 - Rendering in Ember (Raw): about 27ms to render